 With another location in Port Arthur, La Vaquita has daily offerings of delicious street tacos filled with signature pork carnitas, so tender and flavorful, among many other items displayed to hungry customers.

 Proclaiming to bake bread fresh daily is no surprise.
 With just one bite you can tell that La Vaquita takes pride in ingredients served.
-Cooking up fresh bolilos and teleras for their tasty tortas.
+Cooking up fresh bolillos and teleras for their tasty tortas.
 Aguas Frescas are also offered weekly with fruity flavors changing daily.

 Parkdale Mall, 4215 Dowlen Road, Suite A